Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 EGYPT TRIP REPORT AND PHOTOS

-my holidays in Egypt.
-Such desire didn't grow while thinking about the pyramids or
+my holidays in Egypt, not only for the pyramids or

 a B&B in the city of temples and a three-day trip in the